JodyBrzo/team-profile-generator/README.md

 # team-profile-generator

 A Test Driven Development CLI application using Node.js that takes input from the user, in this case a team manager, about employees on a software engineering team.
-Once the team amanager is finished entering in the names, ID's, email's and GitHub porfiles the application generates an HTML webpage that displays summaries for each person.
+Once the team manager is finished entering in the names, ID's, email's and GitHub profiles the application generates an HTML webpage that displays summaries for each person.

 # Table of Contents